manoharan-lab/holopy/docs/source/users/load_tutorial.rst

 Here, we have used :func:`.load_average` to construct an average of the three background images specified in ``bgpath``.
-The ``refimg`` argument allows us to specify a reference image that is used to provide spacing and other metadata to the new, averaged image.
+The ``refimg`` argument allows us to specify a reference image that is used to provide spacing and other metadata to the new averaged image.

 If you are worried about stray light in your optical train, you should also capture a dark-field image of your sample, recorded with no laser illumination.